‘Star Wars’ News: ‘Han Solo’ Plot Details Revealed By Disney CEO Bob Iger

 But with production on the blockbuster now underway, further details regarding its plot have finally started to emerge.
 Even Disney CEO Bob Iger has now opened up about the Han Solo prequel, revealing previously unknown details regarding its plot.

 Bob Iger made these comments during an interview at the USC Annenberg School Of Communication, which was actually conducted by his wife Willow Bay, who was recently named as the Dean of the institution.
-According to the Entertainment Weekly, Bob Iger not only revealed details regarding when the film will actually unfold, but that it will show how Han Solo met Chewbacca, and even how he acquired his name.
+According to Entertainment Weekly, Bob Iger not only revealed details regarding when the film will actually unfold, but that it will show how Han Solo met Chewbacca, and even how he acquired his name.

 Drips and drabs of information regarding the hugely anticipated Han Solo movie have been emerging ever since it was initially announced.
 In fact, arguably the most concrete details on the Han Solo film actually emerged all the way back in December 2015 from writer Lawrence Kasdan.